tjvantoll/articles/simple-dialog/article.md

 </GridLayout>
 ```

-Here, because the dialog wrapper is a child of the parent page, it inherits the page’s dimensions—aka the wrapper takes up the same dimensions as the page.
+Focus on the dialog wrapper.
+Because the dialog wrapper is a child of the parent page, it inherits the page’s dimensions—aka the wrapper takes up the same dimensions as the page.
 This is by design, as it means when the dialog is open, the user cannot tap on elements behind the dialog.
 Essentially the wrapper turns this dialog into a modal dialog.

 There is one exception to this though.
 While the wrapper blocks the main page from taps, it’s dimensions do not extend over the page’s `<ActionBar>`.
 Therefore if your page uses an `<ActionBar>`, the user will be able to interact with any controls you put in it while the dialog is open.